 El Laban explained that had the 13th Cairo Biennale been scheduled for the winter as usual, the biennale administration might not have been able to use the allocated budget as the financial year ends in 2019.
 He also said that coinciding with the 2019 Africa Cup of Nations, which Egypt is currently hosting, is a deliberate attempt to engage a different audience.
 This would have required a thorough marketing plan targeting these potential audiences, however, which did not happen.
 It is imperative to consider the broader impact of the biennale’s comeback, particularly since a significant – if still unannounced – budget has been devoted to it.

 The past five years have seen several contemporary art spaces shut down in Cairo due to funding and organizational problems, with more on the brink of closing.
-There is no guarantee the 14th Cairo Biennale will take place in two years’ time, though the hope is that this edition could perhaps at least create a new “Al Nitaq effect.”
+There is no guarantee the 14th Cairo Biennale will take place in two years’ time, though the hope is that this edition could perhaps create a new “Al Nitaq effect.”

 The 13th Cairo Biennale continues in Cairo, Egypt, until 10 August 2019.

 Mai ElWakil is a culture journalist and producer based in Cairo.